bibby/ankishow/README.md

 Assuming the Collection is id 1, you can start it without a deck and load the path `http://localhost:8000/decks`.
 Record the DeckId and restart the container.

+Key Bindings

+    z - stops the show
+    x - goes back one item.
+There's history bucket of 20 c - goes forward one history item. v - resumes the show